 Good question!
 And the answer is that until the early part of the 21st century, shots were the only way to administer insulin.
-But an inhalable version of this life-sustaining drug has been in the works for decades, and has recently come to market — yet its fate still hangs in the air (pun!)
+But an inhalable version of this life-sustaining drug has been in the works for decades, and finally came to market successfully in 2015 — yet its fate still hangs in the air (pun!)

-For those who haven’t been following these developments (or even many who have), we present this overview of the inhalable insulin story to date even as it continues being written for our Diabetes Community.
+For those who haven’t been following these developments (or even many who have), DiabetesMine presents this overview of the inhalable insulin story to date even as it continues being written for our Diabetes Community.

 Exubera, developed by San Francisco-based Nektar Therapeutics, became the first inhaled insulin product to be marketed in 2006 by pharma giant Pfizer.
 It was a “mealtime” insulin, meaning it works quickly to bring down blood glucose levels after patients eat carbohydrates, and then is out of the system quickly.

 This fast-acting profile is one of the big advantages of inhalable insulin, but naturally patients who need basal insulin (a constant level of background insulin), have to combine its use with a long-acting, injectable insulin like Lantus or Levemir.

 For this reason, Exubera was mainly targeted at people with type 2 diabetes, although a number of type 1 diabetes patients, who tend to be early adopters of new treatments, certainly gave it a try.